How to Start a Texas Business

 Naming your Texas business is a fairly simple step, but there are two requirements you should be aware of.

-Creating a governing document for your business is an essential step.
+Creating a governing document is an essential step for LLCs and corporations.
 This internal document serves as an operating manual for how your company will be managed, how profits will be distributed, and how owners/members can join or leave the company.

 • What is the ownership percentage of each member?